ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 To get your API token:

 * For Galaxy, go to the `Galaxy profile preferences <https://galaxy.ansible.com/me/preferences>`_ page and click :guilabel:`API Key`.
-* For Automation Hub, go to `the token page <https://cloud.redhat.com/ansible/automation-hub/token/>`_ and click :guilabel:`Load token` from the version dropdown.
+* For Automation Hub, go to `the token page <https://cloud.redhat.com/ansible/automation-hub/token/>`_ and click :guilabel:`Load token`.

 Specifying your API token
 ^^^^^^^^^^^^^^^^^^^^^^^^^